Protect and Restore Your Skin Barrier for Radiant Skin

 When trying to improve skin barrier function, it’s best to steer clear of ingredients that can be harsh on your skin — think most Hydroxy Acids and Synthetic Retinol.
 You may be able to reintroduce these ingredients into your routine once your skin barrier repair is complete — but you’ll want to do so gently and gradually.

 Our Everyday Glow Serum is the perfect serum to use while you’re trying to rehab your skin barrier — and after.
 It’s the be-all, end-all of anti-aging serums because it fights five signs of ageing by working hard to help your skin do what it does best.
-That’s because it harnesses the power of the most bioactive and potent antioxidant in the skincare world: The Glow Complex
+That’s because it harnesses the power of the most bioactive and potent antioxidant in the skincare world: The Glow Complex.

 The Glow Complex's ability to fight free radicals makes it a great addition to your skin barrier restoration cause because your skin barrier can be affected by damage from UV rays.
 UV rays can create free radicals, which are unstable atoms that can damage your skin as they attempt to stabilise in a process called oxidative stress.